Tampere made a historical decision on 7 November 2016 – the city will build a tramway

-Construction on the Hämeensilta bridge begins
+Construction begins on the Hämeensilta bridge

 Review of tram design begins – What in the world is a mock-up?

-Review of colour options for the Tampere tram
+Evaluation of colour options for the Tampere tram

-Construction of the depot building begins
+Construction of the depot begins

 Tampere residents chose a red tram car

-The manufacturing of the first tram car begins
+Manufacturing of the first tram car begins